Fade BG Image

 I bought it at the magic-item shop where I got lotion.
 Published by Alchemia, incidentally.
 Might be a collector's item one day.

-The textbook had magic arrays — things that move, that cause phenomena.
-You inscribe them on the target and pour in ink with dissolved magic stone.
+The textbook covered magic arrays — patterns that create movement and trigger phenomena.
+You inscribe them on a target and fill them in with ink containing dissolved magic stone.

 "With alchemy, I'm going to make… a certain something!"